kkeenan02/divMigrate-online/README.md

 #### Running the application

 Currently the application is only available to run locally.
+The web app is designed to work with v1.9.7+ of the diveRsity package.
+To install the latest dev version of diveRsity, follow the instrunctions [here](https://github.com/kkeenan02/diveRsity#development-version).

-This can be done by typing the following into the R console:
+When your system is set up correctly, you can simply type the following into the console:

 ```s
 library(shiny)